jackyzha0/quartz/content/notes/ethereum.md

 This is where the contract data lives.
 Each eth account has its own storage trie. this is stored as a hash of the storage trie's root node "storageRoot" in the global state trie

 ## Transaction Trie
+Each block has it own transaction trie. the order of transactions is determined by th eminer hwo assembles the block.
+The path to a transaction in its trie is via the index of where the transactio sits in the block.